For Love or Money (1993 film)

 For Love or Money (also released as The Concierge) is a 1993 American romantic comedy film directed by Barry Sonnenfeld and starring Michael J. Fox and Gabrielle Anwar.

 In the film, a concierge has invested his savings into obtaining his own hotel, but needs additional financing to begin development.
-He receives financial assistance from a wealthy friend, in exchange of taking care of the friend's neglected mistress.
+He is offered financial assistance by a wealthy guest, in exchange of taking care of the friend's neglected mistress.
 The concierge was already attracted to the woman before making this deal, and he starts developing genuine feelings from her.
 Meanwhile, he finds out that his wealthy friend is planning to betray him and to take over the ownership of the hotel.

+For Love or Money was released by Universal Pictures on October 1, 1993.
+The film received mixed reviews from critics and was a box office bomb, grossing $11.1 million against a $30 million budget.

 Plot

 Doug Ireland is a concierge at the Bradbury, a luxurious hotel in New York City.
 Doug is very well-connected and is very good at his job, giving personal attention to guests like Gene Salvatore while occasionally pocketing a big tip.
 He also helps people who don't tip as well, such as Harry Wegman.
 Doug's dream is to open his own hotel on Roosevelt Island.
 He has saved every cent and obtained an option on an old hotel.
 But he only has a few weeks to begin development and needs at least $3 million immediately to start or the development goes back to the city.

 Doug's best chance is Christian Hanover, a somewhat unscrupulous billionaire.
 Christian considers the proposal and asks Doug to "take care" of his mistress, Andy Hart, a perfume saleswoman.
 Christian has been leading Andy on, making her believe that he was divorcing his wife.
 Doug had been flirting with Andy before he knew she was seeing Christian, and had asked her out multiple times.
 However, she always stated that she had a boyfriend.
 Doug spends time with Andy when Christian neglects her, (as a “favor” for Christian) and he saves Andy and Christian from an embarrassing scene at a party in Christian's house with his wife, Elenor.